Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Threats to Validity

 \section{Threats to Validity}

-Threats to validity are divided into the following four aspects \cite{runeson2009guidelines}:
+Threats to validity are divided into the following four aspects~\cite{runeson2009guidelines}:

 \textbf{Construct validity:} Some minor threats to construct validity arise from the selection of repositories.
-First, we only consider repositories explicitly linked on a library’s project page, potentially excluding forgotten links.
-However, prior work shows that most central PyPI libraries include a GitHub repository URL \cite{tsakpinis2024analyzing}.
+First, we only consider repositories explicitly linked on a PyPI library’s project page, potentially excluding forgotten links.
+However, prior work shows that most central PyPI libraries include a GitHub repository URL~\cite{tsakpinis2024analyzing}.
 Second, we argue that constructing a balanced training set by prioritizing the most central libraries improves practical applicability by focusing on the most impactful parts of the ecosystem, instead of using synthetically balanced repositories.
-Third, although the OpenSSF Scorecard supports GitLab, we focus exclusively on GitHub, as only a small fraction of PyPI packages ($\approx2\%$) link to alternative hosts~\cite{tsakpinis2024analyzing}.
-Finally, library importance is computed without dependency version information, assuming latest versions.
+Third, although the OpenSSF Scorecard supports GitLab, we focus exclusively on GitHub repositories, as only a small fraction of PyPI packages ($\approx2\%$) link to alternative hosts~\cite{tsakpinis2024analyzing}.
+Finally, library importance is computed without dependency version information, assuming always the latest version.
 While this may not fully reflect ecosystem dynamics, we expect its impact on PageRank scores to be negligible.

-\textbf{Internal validity:} Although the study does not examine causal relationships, internal validity may be affected by potential data leakage or inconsistent training procedures.
-These risks were mitigated through a temporally consistent sliding-window design, identical data splits across models, and fixed random seeds to ensure reproducibility and prevent bias in performance estimation.
+\textbf{Internal validity:} Although we do not examine causal relationships, internal validity may be affected by potential data leakage or inconsistent training procedures.
+These risks were mitigated through a consistent sliding-window design, identical data splits across models, and fixed random seeds to ensure reproducibility and prevent bias in performance estimation.

 \textbf{External validity:} We focus on the PyPI ecosystem and GitHub as the code management system (CMS).
-Although the findings may not generalize to other ecosystems and CMSs, the methodology can be adapted to any publicly accessible ecosystem where library metadata include repository links and data for computing a repository’s \textit{Maintained} score is available.
+Although the findings may not generalize to other ecosystems and CMSs, the methodology can be adapted to any publicly accessible ecosystem where library metadata include repository links, dependency information, and data required to compute a repository’s \textit{Maintained} score.
 In addition, because the study focuses on the top 1\% of PyPI libraries ranked by PageRank, the findings are most applicable to high-impact libraries, while generalizability to less central libraries remains an open question.